-The marriage is called court marriages because it is performed in court in front of the magistrate.
-The proper name that I think should be is “marriage without a guardian“.
-Accordingly to shariah women cannot marry themselves nor can marry any other woman.
+The marriage is called court marriages because it is performed in court in front of a magistrate.
+The proper term for this is “a marriage without a guardian“.
+According to Shariah Law, women cannot marry themselves, nor they can marry any other woman.

 Arguments Of Maliki, Shafi’i And Hanbali School Of Thoughts

 Imam malik r.a says that there is no marriage without a guardian.
 It is a condition precedent for the validity of the marriage.

 Imam Shafi also holds the same opinion.
 They base their opinion on hadith that is ‘la nikah ila biwali’ (There is no nikah without wali).